 II.
 To develop data analysis and statistical reasoning skills that prepares students for a society increasing reliant on the use of data and information.
 Students will be able to interpret/evaluate patterns in data presented in tables, figures, and graphs as well as be able to organize, summarize and present data.

 III.
 To develop the ability to use scientific reasoning as embodied by the structured process commonly known as the scientific method to empower students with the ability to generate and refine knowledge.
 Students will be able to evaluate and apply the practice of science.

 IV.
 To develop critical thinking and problems solving skills appropriate to prepare students to evaluate, synthesize and generate knowledge that provides them with a competitive advantage to adapt to an evolving, global, and knowledge based society.
 Students will be able to demonstrate application of higher order thinking (ex. classify, diagnosis, evaluate, synthesize, hypothesize...).
 Students will develop an understanding of not only the connections within biology but also the connections between biology and other scientific disciplines.

 Exams, Assignments, and Grading Policy

-The Capstone Project is a multi-week research project that will be completed in groups and will include a written report and a group presentation.
+The Capstone Project is a multi-week research project that will be completed in teams and will include a written report and oral presentation.
 The project requires students to develop and test a hypothesis and report on the findings.
-More information will be provided during the semester.

 No special permission numbers or wait lists are available for Biological Research Laboratory.
 If the course is closed, please continue to look for openings up through the end of the add drop period in the beginning of the semester.
 The lab may be taken after General Biology 116.
 Wait list offered during summer session.